smikhalevski/react-executor/README.md

 });
 ```

-In this example, the component would be subscribed to both account and a shopping cart executors, and would be
+In this example, the component is subscribed to both account and a shopping cart executors, and re-rendered if their
-re-rendered if their state is changed.
-To avoid unnecessary re-renders, you can acquire an executor through the
+state is changed.
+To avoid unnecessary re-renders, you can acquire an executor through the manager:
-manager:

 ```tsx
 const shoppingCartExecutor = useExecutor('shoppingCart', async (signal, executor) => {